 Health Canada's Pest Management Regulatory Agency (PMRA) is responsible for assessing pesticide products and approving their registration for sale and use in Canada.
 The emergency use registration of the herbicide for the pilot project was evaluated by PMRA, to ensure that necessary measures are in place to protect people, animals and the environment.
-As such, PMRA has prescribed specific conditions for the ministry's use of the herbicide to ensure the safety of human health and the environment.
+As such, PMRA has prescribed specific conditions on the herbicide label to ensure the safety of human health and the environment.